About the Author

 “I got that paper every day,” Obrey often says, “and turned right to the sports section.”
 When he was eight, he was mesmerized at the huge headlines in the morning edition of the Oakland Tribune.

 “KENNEDY DEAD,” it read.
 “I was only eight, but I read every word of that story.
-Those huge headlines got me hooked.”
+Those huge headlines got me hooked for newspapers.”

-Obrey played sports – football, basketball, baseball, and golf – hoping to someday turn that into a professional career.
+Obrey played sports – football, basketball, baseball, plus golf – hoping to someday turn that into a professional career.
 It might have seemed hopeless.
-His dad noticed the long shot nature of his dreams.
+His dad noticed the longshot nature of his dreams.

 It was Neal who suggested, while the two were watching Pete Maravich’s NBA debut in 1970, “You know, you really ought to try a career in sports writing.”

-With his love for both newspapers and sports, a career path was starting to form.
+With his love for both newspapers and sports, a career path starting forming.

 That did it for Obrey, who continued to play sports, but eventually turned his sole efforts to writing.
 As he said for years, “Writing was all I could do in school – and I couldn’t even do it that well.
 I had a lot to learn.”